rytsikau/ee.Yrewind/README.md

 # ee.Yrewind
-Yrewind is a command-line program to download the specified past portion of an ongoing YouTube livestream, even if that portion was broadcast some time ago.
-So this is not a 'current time' recorder - Yrewind allows you to 'rewind' the livestream as many hours back as necessary.
-Please note that Yrewind can only download a livestream while it's streaming; and is not intended for downloading recorded livestreams
+Yrewind is a command-line program to download the specified past portion of any YouTube live stream.
+This is not a ''current time'' recorder - Yrewind allows you to rewind a live stream the desired number of hours back, and save it as a video file.
+Please note that Yrewind can only work while a livestream is active; program is not intended for downloading recorded livestreams.
 ### [>> download version 20.104](https://github.com/rytsikau/ee.yrewind/raw/main/ee.yrewind_20.104.zip)